ids-s1-21/project-The_Code_Ninjas/proposal/proposal.md

 dollars, raw index relative to the (US dollar, Euro, British pound, Japanese yen, Chinese yuan), GDP per person in dollars, GDP-adjusted price of a Big-Mac in dollars, and adjusted index relative to the (US dollar, Euro, British pound, Japanese yen, Chinese yuan).
+Each row represents a country at a specific time (year-month-date).

 ## 2. Data